Tetlanesh/data_course/3_basics_of_python/README.md

 # Basics of Python

 In this chapter we will finally start working with Python.
-We will cover follwowing topics:
+We will cover following topics:

 1. Numbers and basic arythmetic
 1. Variables